RickP/MC5000_DevKit/README.md

 If you have an MC5000 DevKit board and want to play with it go to the [user documentation](https://rickp.github.io/MC5000_DevKit/).

+**I'm planning to order some ready-to-use boards if there are enough people interested.
+Drop me a message (pannen at gmail dot com) if you're interested in getting one or more**

 ## Overview